The Dual Space \(\mathcal{X}^*\)

 Here, converting between vectors (tangent space) and covectors (cotangent space) depends on the

 geometry of the space.
-This is why the choice of metric matters for optimization on manifolds —
+This is why the choice of metric matters for optimization on manifolds.

-different metrics yield different "gradient" vectors from the same differential.
+Different metrics yield different "gradient" vectors from the same differential.

 Index Notation: Raising and Lowering Indices

-In differential geometry and physics, the Musical Isomorphisms are expressed in index notation
+geometry and physics, the Musical Isomorphisms are expressed in index notation

-(Einstein summation convention).
-This notation makes the role of the metric tensor explicit and will be
+(Einstein summation convention) using a chart-dependent basis.
+This notation makes the role of the

-essential when we reach the manifold chapters.
+metric tensor explicit and will be essential when we reach the manifold pages.

 | Object |